rehansc/instacart-reorder-prediction/README.md

 - Overall **reorder ratio = 59%**, meaning more than half of purchased products are repeat buys.
 - This highlights **strong customer loyalty and habitual purchasing**.

+🧩 *Insight:* Most customers make fewer than 20 orders, suggesting opportunities for loyalty programs targeting mid-frequency shoppers.

 ---
+### 🔁 Reordering Behavior

+- Overall **reorder ratio = 59%**, meaning more than half of all purchased products are repeat buys.
+- Customers typically reorder items within **7–10 days** of their previous purchase.
+- Correlation analysis revealed only **weak linear relationships** (maximum |r| ≈ 0.36), suggesting that reordering depends on **complex, non-linear interactions** among timing, product type, and customer habits.
 ---

+# 🏁 EDA Summary

+- Customers typically reorder items within **7–10 days** of their previous purchase.
+- Reorders are highest on **Sundays/Mondays** at **7 AM**.
+- Correlations between numeric variables are weak, confirming **non-linear relationships** — ideal for machine learning.
+- These behavioral insights will guide **feature engineering and model design** in the next phase.

+Next step → Build a baseline model to predict which products are likely to be reordered.